Code10965/SE_25/README.md

 The repository also includes the self-assessment and my portfolio for the assessment in SE25.

-# 2. Required libraries/modules for reproducing 'Kaggle_OwnProject':
+# 2. Required libraries/modules for reproducing:

-All required libraries are in the requirements.txt file.
-Please run it with `$pip install -r requirements.txt`
+The folders 'Kaggle_OwnProject' and 'DataCamp' have each a requirements.txt file that contains all required libraries.
+Please run each file with `$pip install -r requirements.txt`

 # 3. Steps to reproduce: